 It may be a red flag of a more serious underlying issue.
 Please visit your gynecologist to discuss this and to explore all treatment options.

-Be prepared to answer honestly and openly.
+Don’t be shy about getting help.
+And don’t think sexual pain is just part of menopause.
+Sex should never hurt.
+Be prepared to answer honestly and openly about your sexual health.
+You should have your health evaluated.
 We as gynecologists are here to help you determine the cause of your pain, not to judge or embarrass you.
-Improving the quality of your health and your life is our goal.
+Improving your quality of life and health is our goal.

 If you believe you are experiencing symptoms of, or suffering from Painful Intercourse and Menopause, or have questions about it, please see your doctor.

 We also invite you to establish care with Dr. Aliabadi.
 Please click here to make an appointment or call us at (844) 863- 6700.